What Is Accessibility Testing?

 How to Perform Accessibility Testing?

 There are two techniques for accessibility testing: manual testing and automated testing.
-Automated accessibility testing uses specialized software to examine websites and identify typical obstacles that may affect people with disabilities.
+Automated accessibility tests use specialized software to examine websites and identify typical obstacles that may affect people with disabilities.
 Manual testing, on the other hand, is performed by testers who interact with the website and generate specific results based on their personal experience.

 What Are the Challenges Associated With Accessibility Testing?